dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

-In moving to writing the raw C to generate the eBPF code, there were a couple of hiccups in the form of rough edges that aren't as friendly as the faculties that `bpftrace` provides in its higher-level tracing language.
+In moving to writing the raw C to generate the eBPF code, there were a couple of hiccups in the form of rough edges that aren't as friendly as the faculties which `bpftrace` provides in its higher-level tracing language.

 ## Debugging